-For those who are interested in understanding their Jewish brothers and the Jewish faith, we thought it worthy of familiarizing you with the 13 Foundational Principles of Judaism.
+For those who are interested in understanding their Jewish brothers and our Jewish faith, we thought it worthy of familiarizing you with the 13 Foundational Principles of Judaism.

 These thirteen Principles compiled by Maimonides outline Judaism’s tenets, which one must acknowledge as truths in order to be considered a Jew, and to partake in the World to Come.

 Below we will list them in short and then give the original more full translation after at the bottom:

 1. God is the Creator and Ruler of all things.
 He alone has made, does make, and will make all things.

 2. God is One.
 There is no unity that is in any way like His.
 He alone is our God.
 He was, He is, and He will be.

 3. God does not have a body. physical concepts do not apply to Him.
 There is nothing whatsoever that resembles Him at all.